-Action to be Taken Responsibility Timescale Initials when complete Date Inform Chair of Governors Principal As soon as death is confirmed Inform relevant Curriculum Manager, Maths and English Managers Assistant Principal, Student Support As soon as death is confirmed and (if relevant) Police agree information can be shared.
+Action to be Taken Responsibility Timescale Initials when complete Date Inform Chair of Governors Principal As soon as death is confirmed Inform relevant Curriculum Manager, Maths and English Managers Executive Assistant Principal: Student Support As soon as death is confirmed and (if relevant) Police agree information can be shared.
 This would normally be after the next of kin has been informed.
-Inform relevant staff and fellow students (to include relevant ALS, Maths and English Tutors, Pastoral Support Mentors, etc who may have worked with the student, also consider student finance if the student received vulnerable bursary payments) Curriculum Manager; Maths and English Managers, AP Student Support As above (Accept that some students may talk to the press so ensure that they receive only factual information not speculation.)
+Inform relevant staff and fellow students (to include relevant ALS, Maths and English Tutors, Pastoral Support Mentors, etc. who may have worked with the student, also consider student finance if the student received vulnerable bursary payments) Curriculum Manager; Maths and English Managers, EAP: Student Support As above (Accept that some students may talk to the press so ensure that they receive only factual information not speculation.)

 Send letter of condolence to the family/next of kin Principal As soon as is deemed appropriate.

-Ascertain funeral arrangements and decide who/if the College will be Curriculum Once funeral date and represented formally.
-Manager details are released Ensure all records relating to the student are amended appropriately and no Director of MIS As soon as death is further correspondence sent to the deceased.
-To include: confirmed.
-Registers Pro-Solution ProMonitor Automated texts/letters Ensure any outstanding financial issues between the student and the Director of As soon as death is college are dealt with appropriately Finance confirmed Ensure any outstanding library loans are dealt with appropriately LRC Manager As soon as death is confirmed Inform any relevant work placement provider/employer.
+Ascertain funeral arrangements and decide who/if the College will be represented formally.
+Curriculum Manager Once funeral date and details are released Ensure all records relating to the student are amended appropriately and no further correspondence sent to the deceased.
+To include: Registers Pro-Solution ProMonitor Automated texts/letters Assistant Principal: MIS As soon as death is confirmed.
+Ensure any outstanding financial issues between the student and the college are dealt with appropriately Head of Finance As soon as death is confirmed Ensure any outstanding library loans are dealt with appropriately LRC Manager As soon as death is confirmed Inform any relevant work placement provider/employer/sub-contract provider.
 College Manager As soon as death is confirmed and (if relevant) Police agree information can be shared.
-Agree appropriate bereavement counselling or informal emotional support for students from Counsellors/Pastoral Support Mentors ALS Manager; Safeguarding Manager As soon as death is confirmed Ensure any belongings such as contents of locker are returned to student's family Director of Facilities After funeral has taken place.
+Agree appropriate bereavement counselling or informal emotional support for students from Counsellors/Pastoral Support Mentors ALS Manager; Safeguarding Manager As soon as death is confirmed

-Offer emotional support to affected staff Relevant Managers; Director of HR As soon as death is confirmed Be aware of press interest, if applicable Director of Marketing in liaison with Principal As necessary
+Ensure any belongings such as contents of locker are returned to student's Director of After funeral has taken family Estates place.
+Offer emotional support to affected staff Relevant Managers; Director of HR As soon as death is confirmed Be aware of press interest, if applicable Director of Marketing in liaison with Principal As necessary Delete any marketing/promotional materials featuring the student, to ensure they are not used in the future Director of Marketing As soon as death is confirmed